Colorado Sales Tax & Audit Guide

 Sales of services are generally not subject to Colorado sales tax, except for the following:

-- Intrastate telephone and telegraph services
+• Intrastate telephone and telegraph services

 Software

-Colorado sales tax applies to any sale of computer software where all of the following conditions are met:
+Colorado sales tax applies to any sale of computer software where all the following conditions are met:

-- It is delivered in a physical medium such as a disk, tape, or card.
+• You deliver the software in a physical medium such as a disk, tape, or card.

 Software as a Service (Saas)